 - Holders of Orders, and awards for gallantry (January and July lists)

 - War Service Statements

 - Reports of any deaths and retirements

 The Indian Army List also contains war service statements, either as part of the volume (usually the January or July issue) or issued as a separate supplement.
 These record the war services of British officers, Viceroy Commissioned Officers and warrant officers of the Indian Army and include whether an officer was wounded, received any decorations and their medal entitlement.
 An example is provided below:

 N-W.Frontier of India, Waziristan, 1901-02- Medal with clasp.

 Tibet – 1903-04.
 Action at Naini, 26 June 1904.
 Operations at and around Gyantse, between Lhassa, 14 July to 3 August 1904 – Medal with clasp.

-If you are researching either a British or Indian officer who served in the First World War try to get the latest war service statement you can find.
+If you are researching either a British or Indian officer who served in the First World War, try to get the latest war service statement you can find.
 The war service statements shortly after the war record very little detail while the later issues often give the exact dates and theatres of war served in.

-The above officer is Hon.
-Captain Dost Muhammad OBI IDSM, who was Subadar-Major of the 106th Hazara Pioneers between 1904 and 1917.
+The officer is Honorary Captain Dost Muhammad OBI IDSM, who was Subadar-Major of the 106th Hazara Pioneers between 1904 and 1917.
 Dost Muhammad was a very distinguished officer and his war service statement below was taken from the January 1914 Indian Army List.If you are researching a soldier who served in the First World War click on the photograph below to learn more about the research service I offer.